 - Inform patients of the risk of immune-mediated adverse reactions that may be severe or fatal, may occur after discontinuation of treatment, and may require corticosteroid treatment and interruption or discontinuation of KEYTRUDA.
-These reactions may include: - Pneumonitis: Advise patients to contact their healthcare provider immediately for new or • worsening cough, chest pain, or shortness of breath [see Warnings and Precautions (5.1)]. - Colitis: Advise patients to contact their healthcare provider immediately for diarrhea or severe • abdominal pain [see Warnings and Precautions (5.2)]. - Hepatitis: Advise patients to contact their healthcare provider immediately for jaundice, severe • nausea or vomiting, or easy bruising or bleeding [see Warnings and Precautions (5.3)]. - Adrenal Insufficiency: Advise patients to contact their healthcare provider immediately for extreme weakness, dizziness, or fainting [see Warnings and Precautions (5.4)]. - Hypophysitis: Advise patients to contact their healthcare provider immediately for persistent or • unusual headache, extreme weakness, dizziness or fainting, or vision changes [see Warnings and Precautions (5.4)]. - Hyperthyroidism and Hypothyroidism: Advise patients to contact their healthcare provider immediately for signs or symptoms of hyperthyroidism and hypothyroidism [see Warnings and Precautions (5.4)]. - Type 1 Diabetes Mellitus: Advise patients to contact their healthcare provider immediately for signs or symptoms of type 1 diabetes [see Warnings and Precautions (5.4)]. - Nephritis: Advise patients to contact their healthcare provider immediately for signs or symptoms of nephritis [see Warnings and Precautions (5.5)].
+These reactions may include: - Pneumonitis: Advise patients to contact their healthcare provider immediately for new or worsening cough, chest pain, or shortness of breath [see Warnings and Precautions (5.1)]. - Colitis: Advise patients to contact their healthcare provider immediately for diarrhea or severe abdominal pain [see Warnings and Precautions (5.1)]. - Hepatitis: Advise patients to contact their healthcare provider immediately for jaundice, severe nausea or vomiting, or easy bruising or bleeding [see Warnings and Precautions (5.1)]. - Endocrinopathies: Advise patients to contact their healthcare provider immediately for signs or symptoms of adrenal insufficiency, hypophysitis, hypothyroidism, hyperthyroidism, or Type 1 diabetes mellitus [see Warnings and Precautions (5.1)]. - Nephritis: Advise patients to contact their healthcare provider immediately for signs or symptoms of nephritis [see Warnings and Precautions (5.1)]. - Severe skin reactions: Advise patients to contact their healthcare provider immediately for any signs or symptoms of severe skin reactions, SJS or TEN [see Warnings and Precautions (5.1)]. - Other immune-mediated adverse reactions: - Advise patients that immune-mediated adverse reactions can occur and may involve any organ system, and to contact their healthcare provider immediately for any new or worsening signs or symptoms [see Warnings and Precautions (5.1)]. - Advise patients of the risk of solid organ transplant rejection and to contact their healthcare provider immediately for signs or symptoms of organ transplant rejection [see Warnings and Precautions (5.1)].